Regional Furniture

 • David Hughes 1847-1923, Cabinet Maker and Ship Carver of Liverpool, M. K. Stammers

-• Malaysian Furniture, Daniel Maudlin
+• Malaysain Furniture, Daniel Maudlin

 • James Honey: A Wright from Perth in Colonial Williamsburg, L. W. S. Petznick